peterhinch/micropython-mqtt/mqtt_as/README.md

 No args.
 Connects to the specified broker.
 The application should call `connect` once on startup.
 If this fails (due to WiFi or the broker being unavailable) an `OSError` will be raised.
-Reconnection after an outage is handled automatically.
+Subsequent reconnections after outages are handled automatically.

 ### 3.2.2 publish (async)